-If you belong to a Motor Club, you may not need this coverage since many Motor Clubs' services include towing and labor.
+If you belong to a Motor Club, you may not need this coverage since many Motor Club services include towing and labor.

 Selecting Your Deductible

-Your deductible will be set at $500 unless you select a different amount.
-You can always save on your premium by choosing a larger deductible where one is offered.
-In determining the right deductible for you, decide how much you can afford to pay out of your own pocket in the event of an accident or loss in which you are at fault, or the other driver is unidentified.
+Your deductible will be set at $500 unless you choose a different amount.
+You can always save on your premium by choosing a higher deductible where one is offered.
+To figure out the right deductible for you, decide how much you can pay yourself if you have an accident or loss in which you are at fault, or you can’t identify the other driver.

 Group Marketing Programs

-In recent years, many insurers have been offering reduced rates to members of certain groups.
+Many insurers offer reduced rates to members of certain groups.
 In addition, many group plans do not charge interest or require an initial deposit.

 Groups can be sponsored by an employer, civic organization, motor club, association, trade union, credit union, etc. You may want to check with agents of several different insurers to learn which groups the insurer has been approved to offer discounts to and the size of the discounts.
 Any member of an approved group is eligible for the group savings.

-Your driving record will always be a significant factor in determining how much you will pay.
-Driving safely and maintaining a clean driving record will almost certainly reduce your automobile insurance premium regardless of what company you choose.
+Your driving record will always be a big factor in determining how much you pay.
+Driving safely and keeping a clean driving record will reduce your automobile insurance premium regardless of what company you choose.

 An insurance company's Merit Rating Plan cannot:

-- Increase premium for at-fault accidents or traffic violations for more than 5 years.
+- Increase premium for accidents or traffic violations for more than 5 years.